Disclosure: This article may contain affiliate links or Ads from our trusted marketing partners.

 The Largest Celebration in Orlando’s History

 Get ready for the largest celebration in Orlando’s history!
-Traditionally, Lake Eola in downtown Orlando hosts a beautiful 4th of July fireworks show but this year, in observance of our nation’s semiquincentennial, it will be a two-day “patriotic spectacular!”
+Traditionally, Lake Eola in downtown Orlando hosts a beautiful 4th of July fireworks show but this year, in observance of our nation’s semiquincentennial, it will be a “patriotic spectacular!”

 Fans of this popular yearly holiday event, including myself, have learned a few tips that are worth sharing in order to avoid frustration or disappointment.